tsunami416604/azure-docs.hu-hu/articles/digital-twins/quickstart-view-occupancy-dotnet.md

 ms.topic: quickstart
 ms.custom: mvc seodec18
 ms.date: 11/12/2019
-ms.openlocfilehash: 44ef646328f5f55d16dfa2d6906b78866292ebd9
+ms.openlocfilehash: b150167ca6a808e0da337be4a609a21cd974598a
-ms.sourcegitcommit: 5a8c65d7420daee9667660d560be9d77fa93e9c9
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74123197"
+ms.locfileid: "74383145"
 ---
-# <a name="quickstart-find-available-rooms-by-using-azure-digital-twins"></a>Gyors útmutató: Elérhető Teremkeresés Azure digitális Twins használatával
+# <a name="quickstart-find-available-rooms-by-using-azure-digital-twins"></a>Quickstart: Find available rooms by using Azure Digital Twins

-Az Azure digitális Twins szolgáltatás lehetővé teszi, hogy hozza létre újból a fizikai környezetnek digitális képe.
+The Azure Digital Twins service allows you to re-create a digital image of your physical environment.
 Ezután értesítéseket kaphat a környezetben zajló eseményekről, és testre szabhatja a rájuk adott válaszokat.

-Ebben a rövid útmutatóban használt [olyan .NET-minták virtuálisgép-pár](https://github.com/Azure-Samples/digital-twins-samples-csharp) egy képzeletbeli irodaépület digitalizálhatók.
-Ez bemutatja, hogyan érhető el az adott épület teremkeresés.
-A digitális Twins sok érzékelő is társíthat a környezetben.
-Is talál a légi minőség a rendelkezésre álló hely-e egy szimulált érzékelő szén-dioxid segítségével optimális.
-A mintaalkalmazások egyike állít elő, véletlenszerű érzékelőktől kapott adatok segítségével vizualizálhatja az ebben a forgatókönyvben.
+This quickstart uses [a pair of .NET samples](https://github.com/Azure-Samples/digital-twins-samples-csharp) to digitize an imaginary office building.
+It shows you how to find available rooms in that building.
+With Digital Twins, you can associate many sensors with your environment.
+You also can find out if the air quality of your available room is optimal with the help of a simulated sensor for carbon dioxide.
+One of the sample applications generates random sensor data to help you visualize this scenario.

 A következő videó a rövid útmutatóban ismertetett beállítási folyamatot foglalja össze: